 Another anti-angiogenic drug is bevacizumab (Avastin), which is a monoclonal antibody given through an intravenous (IV) tube placed into a vein using a needle.
 It is already approved to treat colon, lung, kidney, and brain cancers.
-A recent study showed that combining bevacizumab with everolimus and octreotide increased the chances that an islet cell tumor would shrink and increased the time it took for a tumor to grow or spread.
+A recent study showed that adding bevacizumab to everolimus plus octreotide increased the chances that an islet cell tumor would shrink and prolonged the time before a tumor grew or spread.
 However, people who took bevacizumab did not live longer than those who did not.
 Bevacizumab treatment also caused more side effects than the standard treatment.

-Peptide receptor radionuclide therapy.
-This technique involves attaching radioactive substances to somatostatin analogues.
+Peptide receptor radionuclide therapy (PRRT).
+This technique involves attaching radioactive substances to somatostatin analogs.
 This is similar in principle to octreotide scanning used for the diagnosis of an islet cell tumor, except in this case the radioactive substances being used, such as Yttrium-90, have the ability to destroy islet cell tumor cells.
 To date, PRRT has been used most extensively in Europe and specifically for carcinoid tumors, but a number of centers in the United States are now using this technology.

 Palliative care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current islet cell tumor treatments in order to improve patients’ comfort and quality of life.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current islet cell tumor treatments to improve patients’ comfort and quality of life.

 Looking for More About the Latest Research?